-I am a pushover for the wild blue elderberry.
-An amazing shrub that offers the knowledgeable forager a tremendous bounty of uses.
-Parts of the elderberry are used for making fire, musical instruments, hunting weapons, and traps.
-And in late summer and early autumn are the best time to harvest ripe blue elderberries for syrup.
+I am a pushover for the blue elderberry.
+Sambucus cerulea and S. racemosa, an amazing shrub that offers the knowledgeable forager a tremendous bounty of uses.
+Parts of the blue elderberry are used for making friction fire, musical instruments, hunting weapons, and traps.
+And late summer and early autumn are the best time to harvest ripe blue elderberries for syrup.
 Elderberry recipes for cooking or medicine are found here.